vsantos/k8s-tanker/README.md

 Make sure that your machine follows the requisites:

 - Linux Mint 18.3 - Sylvia (100% working scenario for a fresh installation)
-- 3 GB or more of RAM (it needs to handle the virtualization as well)
+- 4 GB or more of RAM (it needs to handle the virtualization and k8s-apps as well)
 - 2 CPUs or more

 Ensure that you have `docker` both client and version `1.13.x` or superior